appsmithorg/appsmith-docs/website/docs/reference/datasources/using-smtp.md

 To add an SMTP datasource:

 1. Click the (**+**) sign in the **Explorer** tab next to **Datasources**.
-1. On the next screen, select the **SMTP** button.
-This creates the datasource and takes you to the datasource's configuration page.
+1. On the next screen, select the **SMTP** under the **Databases** section.
+This opens the page where you can configure the fields to configure your datasource.
 1. Enter the URL for your SMTP server into the **Host Address** field.
 1. Enter the port for your SMTP server into the **Port** field.
 1. Enter your account's username in the **Username** field.
 Depending on your SMTP provider, this might be your email address.